iDilly/sharp/README.md

 It is *recommended* to spend some time looking through the comments & summaries that the source provides.
 It should help you understand what code does what and how the source is structured.

 ### Version : X27.0.2
-It is recommended to use the client provided with the source.